tuantd97/react-hooks-crud-app/README.md

-# react-hooks-crud-app
+# React Hooks CRUD app
-Build a CRUD app in React with Hooks.
+Build a simple CRUD app that can add, update, or delete users.